ManvithGopu13/Math_game/README.md

 ---

 ## 📂 File Layout
+/
 ├─ index.html    # Full game in one file
-└─ README.md     # You’re reading this
+└─ README.md     # You're reading this

 Everything is contained inside `index.html`.